Gustas94/Discord-Role-Managment-Bot/README.md

 npm start
 ```

-The bot will automatically connect to Discord and start monitoring and managing roles based on the configurations in `roles.json`.
+The bot will automatically connect to Discord and start monitoring and managing roles based on the configurations in their respective `roles_{guildId}.json` files.

 ## Commands

-Currently, the bot automatically handles role management based on server events.
-Additionally, the bot supports a command to manually add roles to the configuration file.
+The bot supports commands to manually manage role configurations directly through Discord interactions.

 ### Add Role Command
-- **Command**: `/addrole`
+ - **Command**: /addrole
-- **Usage**: `/addrole roleid: [roleid] rolename: [rolename] dependencies: [dependency ID]`
--  **Description**: This command allows administrators to add a new role configuration directly through Discord.
-Specify the role ID, role name, and any role dependencies separated by spaces.
-Dependencies should be entered as role IDs.
+ - **Parameters**:
+ - `roleid`: The unique identifier for the new role.
+ - `rolename`: The name of the role as it appears to users.
+ - `dependencies`: A comma-separated list of dependent role IDs.
+    Description: Allows administrators to add new roles with dependencies directly through Discord.

 #### Example
 ```bash